aarjae/aarjae.github.io/_posts/2017-08-23-day-1-in-the-reactor.md

     - post
     - react
 ---
-# First Post coming in at 8:23 AM

 Starting out with react, I quickly noticed one thing.
 React is heavily based on ES6 features, from the predominant use of arrow functions to classes and the spread operator.
 It also borrows a lot of principles from the functional programming world, particularly immutability.